FalloutX/50-degrees/README.md

 This is for the Final Project of React Fundamentals Course
 ========

-#### For more information on React Training, [click here](http://reacttraining.com/online)

 ## Objective
 Build a functioning Weather app using the [Open Weather API](http://openweathermap.org/api).
 The end result of this project can be found [HERE](http://reacttraining.github.io/react-fundamentals-curriculum).
+My End Result is hosted [here](https://50degrees.netlify.com/)

 ## Step 0: Examine the Final Product